 "I do not know legally if an injunction is possible, but I can tell you this, we'll be doing our very best to try."

 Western Australia’s Deputy Premier Roger Cook also hit out at the ARU's decision, adding "I just want to condemn the ARU and their short sightedness.

-"What a sad day this is for WA Rugby and for all the rugby supporters in Western Australia."
+"What a sad day this is for (Western Australian) rugby and for all the rugby supporters in Western Australia."